benface/tailwindcss-transforms/README.md

 .skew-y-[key] {
   transform: skewY([value]);
 }
-/* or, when the key starts with a minus sign: */ .-skew-x-[key] {
+/* when the key starts with a minus sign: */ .-skew-x-[key] {
   transform: skewX([value]);
 }